runyaga/plone.recipe.zope2instance/README.txt

 zope-conf-additional
   Give additional lines to zope.conf.
 Make sure you indent any lines after the one with the parameter.

   Example::

     zope-conf-additional =
       locale fr_FR
       http-realm Slipknot

+relative-paths
+  Set this to `true` to make the generated scripts use relative paths.
+You can also enable this in the `[buildout]` section.

+no-shell
+  The traditional way to run Zope is by using shell scripts.
+These in turn start-up a Python process with the right settings.
+By setting this option to true (default false) these shell scripts will not be used.
+In this case the recipe will directly start the Python process.

 Reporting bugs or asking questions
 ----------------------------------